WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Speed=20`
 1=Min, 20=Default, 1000=Max;
 Adjust the rate at which game events take place.
-Besides the max this will also be caped by your fps.
+Besides the max, this will also be caped by your fps.
 Beware!
 It affects not only the player but also the monsters.